-There are myriad challenges and disruptors for financial services organisations around the world.
+There are myriad challenges and disruptors for financial services organizations around the world.
 The key is planning – planning effectively, at speed, and with instant access to the precise information you need.
-However, The Future of Financial Services: Planning for Every Eventuality report also revealed that a large proportion of organisations are trying to run their business with inadequate planning tools and processes: only 50% of respondents claim to plan with “all departments working from one tool which is updated in real time”; more than a third (35%) keep planning siloed within departments; 38% use multiple documents for different departments which are then used to try and create one plan for the business; nearly a quarter (24%) share one spreadsheet across business units.
+However, The Future of Financial Services: Planning for Every Eventuality report also revealed that a large proportion of organizations are trying to run their business with inadequate planning tools and processes: only 50% of respondents claim to plan with “all departments working from one tool which is updated in real time”; more than a third (35%) keep planning siloed within departments; 38% use multiple documents for different departments which are then used to try and create one plan for the business; nearly a quarter (24%) share one spreadsheet across business units.

 Ian Stone, CEO of Vuealta, concluded: “The temptation for many businesses can be to take a wait-and-see approach.
-Organisations need to understand the environment that surrounds them, have a clear view of what is approaching on the horizon and then connect that to their own business information – enabling them to plot a route to success.
+Organizations need to understand the environment that surrounds them, have a clear view of what is approaching on the horizon and then connect that to their own business information – enabling them to plot a route to success.
 Through this connected planning approach, you can reduce the impact of uncertainty and build realistic, actionable responses to all potential ‘what ifs’.
 Only then can you be armed with the insight you need, at the speed you require to face the challenges and disruptions that will shape the financial services industry in the years to come.”

 The full report can be downloaded here.

 Vuealta is an international company providing tailored advisory, implementation and ongoing support services exclusively for Anaplan, a leading planning platform provider.
-A trusted advisor in business process and transformation, we work with global organisations to take a more unified and collaborative approach to planning – connecting people, plans and data to enable faster decision making.
+A trusted advisor in business process and transformation, we work with global organizations to take a more unified and collaborative approach to planning – connecting people, plans and data to enable faster decision making.
 Vuealta has offices in Europe, Asia Pacific and the Americas.